seanpm2001/smithy/docs/source/1.0/spec/core/model.rst

 Implicit identifier bindings
 ----------------------------

-*Implicit identifier bindings* are formed when the input of an operation contains member names that target the same shapes that are defined in the "identifiers" property of the resource to which an operation is bound.
+*Implicit identifier bindings* are formed when the input or output of an operation contains member names that target the same shapes that are defined in the "identifiers" property of the resource to which an operation is bound.

 For example, given the following model,